Scarecrow1965/EncodeAIBootcamp/CheftGPT/readme.md

 ChefGPT-Scarecrow1965.py
 Is the basic Italian chef that should provide healthy dishes which ingredients should be compliant with both imerial and metric measurements.

+Chef-GPT_itsjenm.py In this modified script.
+The AI is a world class professional chef that specializes in creating cuisines inspired by hit TV shows.
+This AI assistant chef specializes in combining central american and asian flavors.

 ## Prerequisites

 - Python 3.7+